nvd/yelpster/README.md

 To configure token/keys, add the following in a pre-loader file (eg: in initializers dir for Rails).
 Although currently available, support for specifying keys in request object will be deprecated in the future.

+For example, you might have a 'yelp.rb' file in your 'config/initializers' directory that looks like the following:

 ```ruby
 Yelp.configure(:yws_id          => 'YOUR_YWSID',
                :consumer_key    => 'YOUR_CONSUMER_KEY',